fgheysels/synapse-iot-poc/readme.md

 ### Prepare the Synapse workspace

 Go to the Azure Portal and find the Azure Synapse resource that has been deployed in the previous step.
+Open the Synapse Workspace via the *Workspace web URL* that can be found in the Overview blade.

 Execute the scripts that are found in the `create-rawdatabase.sql` and `create-user.sql` files via the Synapse Workspace.
+Do this via the 'Develop' tab and make sure that you're connected to the 'Built-in' pool.

+> Make sure that the address of the DataLake is set correctly in those scripts.
+> Make sure that the name of the Function app is correctly set in the `create-user.sql` script.

 ## Running the solution